Overview

 Lighting

 The decision has been made not to light the bridge at this time.
-However, the bridge design will provide the option for the lighting to be ‘retrofitted’, i.e., provision of ducts etc., to include sensitive lighting, as the housing development is built.
+However, the bridge design will provide the option for the lighting to be ‘retrofitted’ in the future should it be needed.

 Consultation responses were divided and inconclusive about the provision of lighting.